+Section 2.5 is the climax of this article: we show that the existence of weak categorical (local) extensions implies the equivalence of braided $C^*$-tensor categories and the strong braiding.
+This proves theorem \ref{lb73}-(2) and part of (3).
+To finish proving (3), we need to show that polynomial energy bounds imply the strong intertwining property and (hence) strong braiding.
+This is discussed in section 2.6 where the weak left and right operators $A,B$ are the abstraction of energy-bounded smeared intertwining operators.

-In chapter 2 we apply the general results obtained in chapter 1 to VOAs.
-Many results in this chapter are not new and are reviewed for the readers' convenience.
-We remark that theorem \ref{lb43} and proposition \ref{lb47} are somewhat special cases of the main results of chapter 1 (corollaries \ref{lb41} and \ref{lb35}).
-We give independent proofs of these two results, which contain many key ideas in the previous chapter.
-We hope that these proofs are helpful for the readers to understand the arguments in chapter 1.
+In chapter 3 we prove theorem \ref{lb73} in the (original) language of VOA by verifying that the smeared intertwining operators satisfy the requirements in chapter 2.
+A large part of this work has been done in \cite{Gui19a} and \cite{Gui21a} chapter 4, and is reviewed here for the readers' convenience.
+We remark that theorem \ref{lb43} and proposition \ref{lb47} are somewhat special cases of the main results of chapter 2.
+We give independent proofs of these two results, which contain many key ideas in chapter 2.
+We hope that these proofs are helpful for the readers to understand the arguments in chapter 2.
+Note that theorem \ref{lb43} is exactly \cite{CKLW18} theorem 8.1, which states that $V$ is strongly local if sufficiently many quasi-primary fields are.
+Our proof differs from that of \cite{CKLW18} in that we use proposition \ref{lb38} to prove $Y(v,f)\Omega\in\Dom(S_I)$ for any $v\in V$, while \cite{CKLW18} uses the theory of real Hilbert subspaces developed in \cite{Lon08}.
+In section 3.6, we prove that tensor products or cosets of VOAs satisfying condition \ref{cd2} of section \ref{lb87} also satisfy condition \ref{cd2}.
+Here, condition \ref{cd2} is equivalent to the assumptions of theorem \ref{lb73}.
+With the help of these methods, we prove theorem \ref{lb94} by checking that the examples in this theorem satisfy condition \ref{cd2}.
+We also prove that all the intertwining operators of type $ADE$ unitary affine VOAs, discrete series $W$-algebras, and unitary parafermion VOAs are energy-bounded and satisfy strong braiding.